TheDBStern/Baltic_Lab_Wild/README.md

 # Introduction
 This repository contains analysis scripts and data associated with our manuscript

 > Stern DB, Anderson NW, Diaz JA, and CE Lee.
-Parallel polygenic adaptation promoted by epistasis in laboratory and wild populations of a Baltic Sea Copepod
+Genome-wide signatures of synergistic epistasis during parallel adaptation in a Baltic Sea copepod

 ## Usage
 Scripts are organized by [**snp_calling**](./snp_calling), [**selection_analyses**](./selection_analyses) and [**simulations**](./simulations)